 Spending family time together, that could be a walk around one of Chesterfield’s country parks or nature reserves, taking the boys to Queens Park for a ride on the train and then a Fredericks ice cream or attending one of the family orientated festivals or events that take place in the town.

 We are also lucky with the number of entertainment venues we have!
 You can’t beat a meal at one of the town’s restaurants or bars followed by a night of live entertainment.
-The Winding Wheel, Pomegranate Theatre, Real Time Live and The Avenue offer a great mix of live music, comedy and theatre.
+The Winding Wheel, Pomegranate Theatre and Real Time Live offer a great mix of live music, comedy and theatre, plus there is lot of entertainment to be found in our pubs and bars.

 What three words best sum up Chesterfield?